 Nearly 25 goldenrod species grow in the Berkshires, and some may be diminutive, as short as 1 foot high.
 Regardless of size or season, the goldenrods are pollinated by insects; goldenrods produce a heavy, sticky pollen that cannot become airborne, so they do not cause seasonal allergy symptoms.

 Local allergist Dr. Thomas B. Edwards of Berkshire Allergy Care said that of his patients, some 60 percent are allergic to one or more plants, while 45 percent are allergic to ragweed.
-Mike Tringale, the vice president of external affairs at the Asthma and Allergy Foun dation of America, said those figures were consistent with statistics
+Mike Tringale, the vice president of external affairs at the Asthma and Allergy Foun dation of America, said those figures were consistent with statistics nationwide.
+Ragweed allergy is among the most common, he said.

 Like other allergies, reaction to ragweed pollen occurs when our body's immune system mounts a strong reaction or response to a foreign (often harmless) substance -- in this case, miniscule pollen grains released into the air by mature ragweed flowers.